How to Clean Faucet Head: Everything You Need to Know

 Cleaning with a Microfiber Cloth

-When you clean a faucet head, a microfiber cloth can be used instead of a plastic bag.
+When you clean faucet heads, a microfiber cloth can be used instead of a plastic bag.
 This method can be paired with milder acids instead of a white vinegar soak.

 an image of a woman wearing gloves as she cleans a faucet with a microfiber cloth